 | Latin America | Brazil, Mexico, Argentina, Columbia, Chile, Ecuador, and Peru, among other Latin American countries. |

-IMARC's latest publication, “Petroleum Resins Prices, Trend, Chart, Demand, Market Analysis, News, Historical and Forecast Data Report 2025 Edition,” presents a detailed examination of the petroleum resins market, providing insights into both global and regional trends that are shaping prices.
+IMARC's latest publication, “Petroleum Resins Prices, Trend, Chart, Demand, Market Analysis, News, Historical and Forecast Data Report 2026 Edition,” presents a detailed examination of the petroleum resins market, providing insights into both global and regional trends that are shaping prices.
 This report delves into the spot price of petroleum resins at major ports and analyzes the composition of prices, including FOB and CIF terms.
 It also presents detailed petroleum resins prices trend analysis by region, covering North America, Europe, Asia Pacific, Latin America, and Middle East and Africa.
-The factors affecting petroleum resins pricing, such as the dynamics of supply and demand, geopolitical influences, and sector-specific developments, are thoroughly explored.
+The factors affecting petroleum resins pricing, such as the dynamics of supply and demand, geopolitical influences, and sector specific developments, are thoroughly explored.
 This comprehensive report helps stakeholders stay informed with the latest market news, regulatory updates, and technological progress, facilitating informed strategic decision-making and forecasting.

 The global petroleum resins market size reached USD 4.63 Billion in 2025.
 By 2034, IMARC Group expects the market to reach USD 6.33 Billion, at a projected CAGR of 3.52% during 2026-2034.
-The market is primarily driven by the expanding demand in adhesives, sealants and coatings industries, increasing infrastructure investment, and technological advances enabling low-VOC and hydrogenated resin grades for automotive and packaging uses.
+The market is primarily driven by the expanding demand in adhesives, sealants and coatings industries, increasing infrastructure investment, and technological advances enabling low VOC and hydrogenated resin grades for automotive and packaging uses.

 Latest News and Developments: